United States government online resource removals under the second Trump administration: Other websites

 The Internal Revenue Service removed more than 25 pages as of February 2, including a form that private schools are required to submit annually to certify that they had not engaged in racial discrimination.
 The Consumer Financial Protection Bureau (CFPB) removed 386 videos from its official YouTube channel.
-Other socials have been deleted.
-Its home page has been removed.

 As of February 2, there were 18 pages removed from the United States Patent and Trademark Office website, including information about veteran inventors and entrepreneurs, and a high school program teaching about intellectual property.

 The Department of the Interior removed eight pages from their website as of February 2, including several with information on environmental policy initiatives.
 The New York Times speculated that some of the pages may have been removed due to the use of the phrase "environmental justice".
 The National Park Service removed all references to the existence of transgender people from its webpages covering the Stonewall National Monument, the Stonewall riots, and LGBTQ+ history, changing the acronym from "LGBTQ+" to "LGB".

 As of February 3, four pages from the Nuclear Regulatory Commission have been deleted, including an overview of the commission's equal employment opportunity and diversity initiatives.

 The FDA's Office of Minority Health and Health Equity website was removed, and the NIH's Office of Equity, Diversity and Inclusion website now redirects to an equal employment opportunity web page.

 All Spanish-language content on whitehouse.gov was removed, as it was following President Trump's first inauguration.
 The Association of Academies of the Spanish Language issued a joint statement criticizing the removal, noting the importance of Spanish as the second most spoken language in the United States, especially in Puerto Rico.
 Signatories included the North American and Puerto Rican Academies of the Spanish Language.